AL333Z/fp-lib-design/fp-lib-design.md

 autoscale: true

-## Sketching a library APIs with Functional Programming
+## How to turn an API into Functional Programming

 ### _Lessons learned while filling the gap_